8 Finding the range

 The range measures the spread of a set of data.
 It is important because it can tell you how diverse your data is (or isn’t).

-Take, for example, the ages of members of a gardening club.
+Take, for example, the ages of members of a walking club.
 If the average age is 40 years old, say, then this doesn’t tell you much about the people in the club.

 - If the spread of the ages was ten years, then you know that every member is in either their thirties or forties.